 Trading: There is a limited level of competition among brokers which can lead to higher trading costs.
-The Bangladesh Securities and Exchange Commission (BSEC) reinstituted price floors for all securities listed in the Bangladesh stock market, which has led to a notable decline in trading liquidity.
+While price floors for most stocks in the Bangladesh exchange have been removed, they remain for a few.

 Transferability: Off-exchange transactions are prohibited.